hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

   s.genes = s_genes)
 ```

-Here we are checking to see if the cells are grouping by cell cycle.
-If we don't see clear grouping of the cells into `G1`, `G2M`, and `S` clusters on the PCA plot, then it is recommended that we don't regress out cell-cycle variation.
-When this is the case, remove `S.Score` and `G2M.Score` from the variables to regress (`vars_to_regress`) in the R Markdown YAML parameters.
+To determine whether the cells group by cell cycle, we can perform PCA using the cell cycle genes.
+If the cells group by cell cycle in the PCA, then we would want to regress out cell cycle variation.
+Let's assess our data:

 ```r
 # Perform PCA and color by cell cycle phase